 If you are familiar with the Jersey shore, you probably already know that every boardwalk on the coast has a fried Oreo stand.
 You can smell the sweet decadence from a mile away.

-But lately, fried Oreos are showing up everywhere!
+But lately, deep fried Oreos are showing up everywhere!
 At fairs, carnivals amusement parks and even weddings!

 They are the epitome of summer and are a serious indulgence that's totally worth the calories.